autistic-symposium/antisocial/README.md

 # The Anti-Social Network

-### Are you tired of not having online friends?
+### Are you tired of not having enough online followers in your social networks?

-Can't you stand the fact that only the cool kids have all the friends and "likes"?
+Can't you stand the fact that only the cool kids have are popular and have all the "likes"?
 Nobody "stars" or "retweets" your stories?
-Do you wish you had many friends to love all your silly and pointless postings?
+Do you wish you had more friends to love all your pointless posts?

 ###Your problems are over!

-Get as many as friends as you need to feel good about yourself!
-Guarantee that all your posts are going to be acclaimed by the public!
+Get as many friends as you need to feel good about yourself again!
 Register Today!

 ### Posts are not limited to 140 characters and you can write in rich text!